-Finally, Weak personality types may have difficulty dealing with conflict.
+Finally, this personality type may have difficulty dealing with conflict.

 Since you’re less likely to confront others, problems may fester and grow over time.

-While being a Weak personality type comes with its challenges, but there are also some advantages.
+While being a Weak personality type comes with its challenges, there are also some advantages.

 If you’re a Weak personality type, it’s important to be aware of both the challenges and the advantages that come with your personality type.